 3. Organic Coating

-A cost effective way to protect against rust is using an organic coating which forms a barrier against corrosive elements.
-Oil based coatings are ideal for preventing penetration of water and oxygen.
+A cost effective way to protect against rust is using an organic coating that forms a barrier against corrosive elements.
+Oil based coatings are ideal for preventing the penetration of water and oxygen.

 Galvanizing is a method of rust prevention.
 This is accomplished through hot-dip galvanizing or electroplating.
 The iron or steel object is coated in a thin layer of zinc.
 This stops oxygen and water from reaching the metal underneath but the zinc also acts as a sacrificial metal.
 Zinc is more reactive than iron, so it oxidizes in preference to the iron object.

 5. Proper Pre-Design

 The design should allow air to freely circulate around the metal.
 Proper planning during the design stage can minimize water penetration and reduce the risk of rust.
 Crevices and cavities should be avoided.
 Metal joints should be welded not bolted.
 If appropriate, drainage holes for water should be considered.
 For large structures, adequate access should be enabled to allow for regular maintenance.

 Bluing is immersing the steel parts into a solution of potassium nitrate, water, and sodium hydroxide and is a useful technique that offers limited protection for small steel items against rust.
 The reason it is called “bluing” is because of the blue-black appearance of the finish when using this technique.
 It is often used in manufacturing firearms to provide a degree of corrosion resistance.
 It’s also used in fine clocks and other metalwork.

 7. Regular Maintenance

 If you build in regular maintenance it will help to stop rust from forming and halt the progress of any rust that occurred.
 It’s crucial to remove any rust that has formed.
 A razor blade can be used for small areas.
 Using warm water and soap, surface grime should be removed.
 Then, a rust resistant coating should be applied to the surface.